What Do Freshwater Aquarium Snails Eat?

 Final Thoughts

 If you want to add snails to your freshwater aquarium, you need to make sure they are getting enough to eat.
 Algae and aquatic plants will meet some of their needs, while fruits and vegetables can feed others.
-All snails also need some fish food flake or pellet to ensure their calcium needs are met.
+All snails also need fish food flakes or pellets to ensure that their calcium needs are met.